Human trafficking in China: Surrogacy

 Although surrogacy in China is illegal, it is still a common practice among the wealthy Chinese population.
 In fact, in the past thirty years, over 25,000 children have been born to surrogate mothers in China.
 Most of these surrogate mothers are recruited from the countryside and are paid around 140,000 yuan.
-The couples looking for a surrogate mother go through an unlicensed agency which acts like a middleman that establishes communication with women willing to rent their wombs.
-The growing demand for surrogate mothers is based upon the fact that many urban Chinese are marrying later and postponing child birth as work demands and the high costs of city living weigh couples down.
+The couples looking for a surrogate mother go through an unlicensed agency that acts like a middleman and establishes communication with women willing to rent their wombs.
+The growing demand for surrogate mothers is based upon the fact that many urban Chinese are marrying later and postponing childbirth as work demands and the high costs of city living weigh couples down.
 In addition, vanity may also be involved as women continue to maintain their figures.

 In particular, couples look for surrogate mothers the year before the dragon so that their children can be born on an auspicious year.
 Many wealthy couples often hire more than one surrogate mother to ensure that eight babies are born because eight is a lucky number in Chinese culture.
-In-vitro fertilization also produces a higher chance of having twins or triplets, leading to circumvention of China's one-child policy.
+In-vitro fertilization also produces a higher chance of having twins or triplets, leading to the circumvention of China's one-child policy.
 This exploitation of women's bodies has called for stricter laws against surrogacy.
-The Chinese Health Ministry has cracked down on many of these practices and even forced the abortion of the fetuses by the surrogate mothers when discovered.
+The Chinese Health Ministry has cracked down on many of these practices and even forced the abortion of fetuses by surrogate mothers when discovered.

 Anti-trafficking laws and policies

 Law enforcement against trafficking

-As human trafficking is a prevalent problem within China, regulations and laws have been implemented in order to prohibit forms of trafficking.
+As human trafficking is a prevalent problem within China, regulations and laws have been implemented to prohibit forms of trafficking.
 The Chinese government ratified the UN Trafficking in Persons Protocol in December 2009, which obligates China to prohibit all forms of trafficking and bring its domestic laws into conformity with international standards within 24 months.
 In 2010 the U.S. Department of State reported that China had "arrested 19 of the country’s 20 most wanted traffickers and pursuit of criminal networks and organized crime syndicates involved in trafficking."

-The Chinese government passed a number of laws against trafficking and smuggling.
+The Chinese government passed several laws against trafficking and smuggling.
 The penalties for traffickers and buyers of the 'human goods' are high and severe.
-In fact, the laws against trafficking in women in China are as severe as the law prohibiting rape according to the U.S. Department of State in 2001.
+The laws against trafficking in women in China are as severe as the law prohibiting rape according to the U.S. Department of State in 2001.
 However, the amount of corruption and weak enforcement by officials have impeded the successful implementation of such laws and programs.
 In addition, police complicity with smugglers has further exacerbated the problem, leaving women vulnerable to trafficking and forced marriage.

+Chinese law also prescribes the death penalty for certain offences of child trafficking.
+In the case of convicted child trafficker Yu Huaying, she was sentenced to death for abducting 17 children and selling them to other families, and the court deemed her conduct extremely heinous and warranted a harsh punishment.
+Yu was executed on 28 February 2025 after losing her appeal.